by Jennifer Truong, Lynn Grossman, and AC Second Graders

 Lynn GrossmanLynn Grossman specializes in elementary general and instrumental music education.
 She studied bassoon performance and music education at the Eastman School of Music where she earned both her bachelorâ€™s degree and masterâ€™s degree, and she taught K-2 music in the East Irondequoit School District for eight years.
 Lynn is the President of the New York Chapter of the Gordon Institute for Music Learning (NY-GIML), which provides professional learning opportunities to music educators.
 She has co-presented her work in the US and the UK and is co-author of a chapter in Envisioning Music Teacher Education (Rowman and Littlefield).
 She enjoys professional collaboration and research in music education and enjoys teaching music to ACâ€™s Pre-Primary and Lower School students!

-Posted in: Highlights, Lower School, LS Birches, Second Grade, The Birches
+Posted in: Authentic Learning, Highlights, Lower School, Second Grade

 A long-standing tradition at Allendale Columbia School, Strawberry Breakfast always draws an appreciative crowd as we kick off the Memorial Day weekend.
 In fact, the audience has grown to the extent that it’s held in the Gannett Gym for greater accessibility, and it’s streamed live on the internet.